 Section 10.
-Access to council data.
+[Access] Right-to-Know Law and access to council data.

-- (a) Public access. -- The information and data received by the council shall be utilized by the council for the benefit of the public and public officials.
-Subject to the specific limitations set forth in this section, the council shall make determinations on requests for information in favor of access. - (a.1) Outreach programs.-The council shall develop and implement outreach programs designed to make its information understandable and usable to purchasers, providers, other Commonwealth agencies and the general public.
-The programs shall include efforts to educate through pamphlets, booklets, seminars and other appropriate measures and to facilitate making more informed health care choices. - (b) Limitations on access.--Unless specifically provided for in this act, neither the council nor any contracting system vendor shall release and no data source, person, member of the public or other user of any data of the council shall gain access to: - (1) Any raw data of the council that does not simultaneously disclose payment, as well as provider quality and provider service effectiveness pursuant to sections $5\,(d)\,(4)$ and $6\,(d)$ or $7\,(a)\,(1)\,(iii)$ . - (2) Any raw data of the council which could reasonably be expected to reveal the identity of an individual patient. - (3) Any raw data of the council which could reasonably be expected to reveal the identity of any purchaser, as defined in section 3, other than a purchaser requesting data on its own group or an entity entitled to said purchaser's data pursuant to subsection (f). - (4) Any raw data of the council relating to actual payments to any identified provider made by any purchaser, except that this provision shall not apply to access by a purchaser requesting data on the group for which it purchases or otherwise provides covered services or to access to that same data by an entity entitled to the purchaser's data pursuant to subsection (f). - (5) Any raw data disclosing discounts or differentials between payments accepted by providers for services and their billed charges obtained by identified payors from identified providers unless [comparable data on all other payors is also released] the data is released in a Statewide, aggregate format that does not identify any individual payor or class of payors and the council [determines] assures that the release of such information is not prejudicial or inequitable to any individual payor or provider or group thereof.
-[In making such determination the council shall consider that it is primarily concerned with the analysis and dissemination of payments to providers, not with discounts.] - (c) Unauthorized use of data.--Any person who knowingly releases council data violating the patient confidentiality, actual payments, discount data or raw data safeguards set forth in this section to an unauthorized person commits a misdemeanor of the first degree and shall, upon conviction, be sentenced to pay a fine of \$10,000 or to imprisonment for not more than five years, or both.
+- (a) Public access.-The information and data received by the council shall be utilized by the council for the benefit of the public and public officials.
+Subject to the specific limitations set forth in this section and section 3101.1 of the act of February 14, 2008 (P.L.6, No.3), known as the Right-to-Know Law, the council shall make determinations on requests for information in favor of access.
+Payor discounts and allowances are considered confidential proprietary information and, as such, are not records subject to the requirements for public access established under the Right-to-Know Law. - (a.1) Outreach programs.-The council shall develop and implement outreach programs designed to make its information understandable and usable to purchasers, providers, other Commonwealth agencies and the general public.
+The programs shall include efforts to educate through pamphlets, booklets, seminars and other appropriate measures and to facilitate making more informed health care choices. - (b) Limitations on access.--Unless specifically provided for in this act, neither the council nor any contracting system vendor shall release and no data source, person, member of the public or other user of any data of the council shall gain access to: - (1) Any raw data of the council that does not simultaneously disclose payment, as well as provider quality and provider service effectiveness pursuant to sections 5(d)(4) and 6(d) or 7(a)(1)(iii). - (2) Any raw data of the council which could reasonably be expected to reveal the identity of an individual patient. - (3) Any raw data of the council which could reasonably be expected to reveal the identity of any purchaser, as defined in section 3, other than a purchaser requesting data on its own group or an entity entitled to said purchaser's data pursuant to subsection (f). - (4) Any raw data of the council relating to actual payments to any identified provider made by any purchaser, except that this provision shall not apply to access by a purchaser requesting data on the group for which it purchases or otherwise provides covered services or to access to that same data by an entity entitled to the purchaser's data pursuant to subsection (f). - (5) Any raw data disclosing discounts or [differentials between payments accepted by providers for services and their billed charges obtained by] allowances between identified payors [from identified] and providers unless the data is released in a Statewide, aggregate format that does not identify any individual payor or class of payors, directly or indirectly through the use of a market share, and unless the council assures that the release of such information is not prejudicial or inequitable to any individual payor or provider or group thereof.
+Payor data shall be released to individual providers for purposes of verification and validation prior to inclusion in a public report.
+An individual provider shall verify and validate the payor data within 30 days of its release to that specific individual provider. - (c) Unauthorized use of data. -- Any person who knowingly releases council data violating the patient confidentiality, actual payments, discount data or raw data safeguards set forth in this section to an unauthorized person commits a misdemeanor of the first degree and shall, upon conviction, be sentenced to pay a fine of \$10,000 or to imprisonment for not more than five years, or both.
 An unauthorized person who knowingly receives or possesses such data commits a misdemeanor of the first degree.